Martin Luther King, Jr. Discusses Family Planning and Population

 “Unlike plagues of the dark ages or contemporary diseases we do not yet understand, the modern plague of overpopulation is soluble by means we have discovered and with resources we possess,” he wrote.
 “What is lacking is not sufficient knowledge of the solution but universal consciousness of the gravity of the problem and education of the billions who are its victims.”

 This came from a speech that Dr. King’s wife, Coretta Scott King, delivered on May 5, 1966 called “Family Planning – A Special and Urgent Concern by the Rev. Martin Luther King Jr.” Last minute developments in the civil rights movement made it impossible for Dr. King to attend, so his wife went in his stead to accept the Margaret Sanger Award from Planned Parenthood.
 When Mrs. King delivered his speech, the world population was 3.4 billion.
-Fifty-one years later, global population has more than doubled from 3.4 to 7.5 billion and it’s estimated that 50 percent of births today are unwanted or unplanned.
+Fifty-six years later, global population has more than doubled from 3.4 to over 8 billion and it’s estimated that 50 percent of births today are unwanted or unplanned.

 “Like all poor, Negro and white, they have many unwanted children…There is scarcely anything more tragic in human life than a child who is not wanted.
 That which should be a blessing becomes a curse for parent and child,” Mrs. King read.